yannbriancon/spring-hibernate-query-utils/README.md

 #### Configuration

-By default the detection of a N+1 query logs an error to avoid breaking your code.
+By default the detection of N+1 queries logs an error to avoid breaking your code.

 However, my advise is to override the default error level to throw exceptions for your test profile.

 Now you will easily detect which tests are failing and be able to flag them and set the error level to error logs only on those tests while you are fixing them.

-To do this, you can configure the error level when a N+1 query is detected using the property `hibernate.query.interceptor.error-level`.
+To do this, you can configure the error level when N+1 queries is detected using the property `hibernate.query.interceptor.error-level`.

 4 levels are available to handle the detection of N+1 queries:

 * **INFO**: Log a message of level info
 * **WARN**: Log a message of level warn
 * **ERROR** (default): Log a message of level error
-* **EXCEPTION**: Throw a NPlusOneQueryException
+* **EXCEPTION**: Throw a NPlusOneQueriesException

 Here are two examples on how to use it globally or for a specific test: